David-OConnor/pyflow/README.md

 of binaries from `PyPi`.

-## Todo
+## Not-yet-implemented
-- Check or resolve dependency conflicts
-- Improve CLI and console feedback.
-- Improve docs
+- Support for Python < 3.3
+- Installing multiple versions of a sub-dependency when required

 ## Building and uploading your project to PyPi.